stacklane/docs/🗄/Article/models/images.md

 When using the default `<img>` HTML generation via triple brackets `{{{post.image}}}`, the generated `<img>` tag will contain the attribute `data-unsafe="true"`.
 Using an attribute selector it's possible to apply additional formatting beyond the default blurring.

+# Utilities

+An image value has several helpful utility fields:

+## `processed`

+`true` if the uploaded image has been analyzed and resized.

+## `width`

+If available, then returns the width of the image, otherwise null.

+## `height`

+If available, then returns the height of the image, otherwise null.

+## `square`, `horizontal`, `vertical`

+If width/height are available, then returns true/false if image width == height, width > height, and width < height respectively.

+## `ratio`

+If width/height are available, then returns the ratio of the image such as `16:9`.
+Variations of this field are `ratioBy` which returns as `2by3`, and `ratioX` which returns as `1x1`.
+The ratio (combined with a CSS class) can be useful in displaying responsive images.
+If the image's dimensions are unusual, then the ratio may be null.

+## `ratioX`

+Variation of ratio which returns values separated with 'x' such as `1x1`.

+## `ratioBy`

+Variation of ratio which returns values separated with 'by' such as `2by3`.